calebtuttle/calebtuttle.github.io/notes/notes-on-friendship.md

 ## Numbered reflections
 (Forgive me.
 These reflections aren't informed.)

 (Nov.
-25, 2021 EDIT: I've just discovered that this is basically [social exchange theory](https://en.wikipedia.org/wiki/Social_exchange_theory))
+25, 2021 EDIT: I just discovered [social exchange theory](https://en.wikipedia.org/wiki/Social_exchange_theory).)
+(Dec.
+2, 2021 EDIT: Let's defer to the social exchange theorists on the matters discussed in this section.
+I'm still leaving this here, though, for my future self.)

 What follows uses the numbering system from Ludwig Wittgenstein's _Tractatus Logico Philosophicus_ (where 1.1 is an elaboration on 1.0, and 1.11 is an elaboration on 1.1).